MUCodeAcademy/MidlandCode-C14/Module 2 - Into to JavaScript/Week 1/Day 4 - Thursday/Classwork/extraProblems.md

-# Extra LeetCode Problems if you want more practice
+# Extra LeetCode Problems if you want a challenge

 This is a list of LeetCode problems that you should be able to do with the knowledge you have now for additional practice.
 However, there are a lot of JavaScript functions we haven't learned yet, and those will be helpful to solve some of them (for example, the [indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) method will probably be useful).